pepkit/peppy/doc/source/project-config.rst

   data_sources:
     source1: /path/to/raw/data/{sample_name}_{sample_type}.bam
     source2: /path/from/collaborator/weirdNamingScheme_{external_id}.fastq
+    source3: ${HOME}/{test_id}.fastq

 For more details, see :ref:`advanced-derived-columns`.

 Project config section: derived_columns
 """""""""""""""""""""""""""""""""""""""""""
 ``derived_columns`` is just a simple list that tells looper which column names it should populate as data_sources.
 Corresponding sample attributes will then have as their value not the entry in the table, but the value derived from the string replacement of sample attributes specified in the config file.
+This enables you to point to more than one input file for each sample (for example read1 and read2).

 Example: